nikhilkumawat03/MachineLearning/Machine Learning Work/LinearRegression(Line Fitting)/README.txt

 Purpose of plotting.m file is to visualize that how a linear Regression line fits to a model using Gradient Descent Algorithm.

-I have written code that fits the linear regression line to a model while learning the dataset for prediction.
+I have written a code that fits the linear regression line to a model while learning the dataset for prediction.

 Direction to use file plotting.m